There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 To make these buns, you need to cook them in a skillet filled with water so that the filling is steamed thoroughly.
 And when the water evaporates, it causes the bottom to be crispy.

-Pork is the regular choice for these buns.
+These buns are among the most well-known Chinese pork-based dishes.
 However, you can change it to your likings.
 For example, make them into seafood or vegetarian versions.

 Your local Chinese restaurants will want to know the recipes of these pan-fried steamed buns.
 Let’s see this video: